derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 makeBackgroundBlack();
 ```

-In the above snippet, the engine's work is easy.
+In the above snippet, the engine's work is simple.
 The value of focus is the literal hex color String `'#000000'` and we're assigning it to the `backgroundColor` keyword of the `document.body.style` environment object.
 As an aside, we now know the `backgroundColor` keyword is on an object nested three levels deep in the program tree.

 Assignment is useful for one fundamental reason.
 What do you think it is?